bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * Better dashboard mobile device view.

 * Talker Alias (DMR) displayed next to callsign when operator is transmitting (when applicable).
 This needs a lot of work, yet.
-  (This is on the beta/TalkerAlias branch, and needs to be explicitly be installed/defined - caveat emptor!).
+(This is on the `TalkerAlias` branch, and needs to be explicitly be installed/defined - caveat emptor...this is buggy!).

+* Admin page split up into logical sub-sections/sub-pages, in order to present better feedback messages when making changes.
+This is still in dev/testing, and requires you to intall the `NewAdmin` branch until the features are eventally merged into `master`.

 * Much more.
 See [screenshots below](#screenshots).

-## To install the `W0CHP` Pi-Star Dashboard
+## Installing `W0CHP-PiStar-Dash`

+Now that you have been adequately warned about everything and know the rules (*and you will heed them, right?*), here are the installation instructions,
+step-by-step:

 1. Open an SSH session to your Pi-Star instance.